mongodb/mongo-go-driver/README.md

 -------------------------
 ## Requirements

-- Go 1.13 or higher if using the driver as a dependency.
-Go 1.18 or higher if building the driver yourself.
+- Go 1.13 or higher.
 We aim to support the latest versions of Go.
+  - Go 1.18 or higher is required to run the driver test suite.
 - MongoDB 3.6 and higher.

 -------------------------